 Dutch Crocus ‘Flower Record’ is renowned for its vigorous nature.
 The large flowers have lovely, deep purple petals punctuated with the bright orange pistil.
 A good multiplier that tends to flower early spring rather than late winter.

-Dutch Crocus are invaluable early flowers, they are among the first of the spring blooms to open (or the last of winter, depending on where you live).
-They flower just after the species Crocus and Galanthus.
+These dainty and delightful flowers are among the first of the spring blooms to open (or the last of winter, depending on where you live), unfurling just after the species Crocus and Galanthus.

-Once established, these delicate beauties can produce up to four flowers a bulb.
-Dutch Crocus blooms are the largest of the Crocus, and they are one of the easiest to grow.
+Once established, these charming beauties can produce up to four flowers per bulb.
+Dutch Crocus blooms are the largest of the Crocus family, and they are one of the easiest to grow.

 Dutch Crocus grow best in Cool to Temperate climates as they love a cold winter.
 They look good in rockeries, beds and pots.
 A planting in a lawn area, such as beneath a deciduous tree will really create a wow factor.
 For this type of planting we think they look best when planted in little groups – three to a hole makes a nice display – you can add other small bulbs such as mini daffs, Muscari or Galanthus to the area too.
 Thankfully the lawn does not grow very fast at that time of year and, because the foliage takes around five weeks to fade and you shouldn't mow it until it dies back.
 We mow a border around our patch which makes the whole thing appear like a feature as they fade.

 Did you know, bees sometimes use Crocus flowers for overnight stays?
 They bed down in the pollen rich flowers which close at dusk, and when they reopen at dawn, the bee emerges, pollen laden, well rested bee and ready to start the day.